nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `sort 1 latest` displays the 1<sup>st</sup> client transactions sorted by the latest transaction on top.
 * `sort 5 oldest` displays the 5<sup>th</sup> client transactions sorted by the oldest transaction on top.

-> <div markdown="span" class="alert alert-primary">:bulb: Tip: The sort command will filter the list of clients panel to display only the specified client.<br/>Use the "list" command to get back the full list of clients.</div>
+> <div markdown="span" class="alert alert-primary">:bulb: Tip: The sort command will filter the list of clients panel to display only the specified client.<br/>Use the [list](#listing-all-clients-list) command to get back the full list of clients.</div>

 [Back to Table of Contents](#table-of-contents)